It's the Girl in the Red Truck, Charlie Brown: Production

 It is a departure from the usual Peanuts specials.
 Apart from the animated introduction, the entire show is a mixture of live-action and animation.
 While most specials include a variety of characters from the comic strip, like Charlie Brown, Snoopy, Linus, and Lucy, this one is centered on Snoopy's brother, Spike.

 It starts with a brief animated introduction with Charlie Brown and Snoopy, introducing the character of Spike to audiences.
 Schulz apparently was against this scene, feeling that fans would already be familiar with the supporting character.

 Production of the film took four years, and cost "millions of dollars".
 A serious film buff who watched both foreign and art films, Schulz commented, "I wanted this to be my Citizen Kane, but it's not."

 Many cast members were from Schulz's friends, family, or neighborhood.
 His daughter, Jill, was cast in the lead role of Jenny, while his son, Monte, helped write the script.
 Bit player Molly Brice was discovered by Schulz from a Santa Rosa Little Theatre production of The Oldest Living Graduate.

 Director Walter Miller's regular projects include the Academy Awards telecast, and was used to working with name actors.
 Miller and Schulz had previously worked together, when the director worked on a broadcast of a Peanuts ice show.
-The movie's music was provided by Paul Rodriguez, who composed for Redwood Empire's ice shows.
+The film's music was provided by Paul Rodriguez, who composed for Redwood Empire's ice shows.

 As the animation/live-action technique requires, characters were animated later to work with the motions of the live actors.
 On occasion, Spike would be the only character to appear on screen, meaning only the set would be filmed.
 Director Miller commented "I never shot so much plain brown dirt in my life."

 Fake saguaro cacti were purchased for $1,000 each, as the actual ones in the desert were not placed right for the action.
 The truck featured cost just $300, "and looks it".